pranay2508/Air-booking/README.md

 3. Landing Page:
 The landing page provides an overview of available destinations, popular hotels, or featured accommodations.
-Users can navigate through different sections, explore options, and access the search functionality to find specific locations or accommodations.
+Users can access the search functionality to find specific locations or accommodations.

 4. Accommodation Selection and Booking:
 Users choose a destination or search for specific places based on their preferences.
-Detailed information about each accommodation, including images, amenities, and user reviews, is presented.
+Detailed information about each accommodation, including images is presented.
 Users select their preferred accommodation, choose the number of days they wish to stay, and proceed to the booking page.